 While the U.S. is considered to have an advanced healthcare system, birth injury statistics reflect that far too many babies are injured before, during, or shortly after their births.
 For example, for every 1,000 babies born alive in the U.S. each year, six babies incur birth trauma injuries.
 While there are instances where no healthcare provider could have prevented a birth-related injury to an infant, birth injuries due to medical malpractice are more common than most people realize.
 Negligence on the part of doctors, nurses, midwives, paramedics, anesthesiologists and other medical professionals can result in severe complications and is even more upsetting when it could have been avoided.
-Shoulder dystocia is one such complication that, if not diagnosed quickly, can result in serious harm and permanent injury.
-It is a preventable childbirth impediment that occurs when a baby’s shoulders become stuck behind the mother’s pubic bone during delivery.
-This risk of shoulder dystocia increases if:

 - The mother’s pelvis is small

 - The mother has gestational diabetes

 - The baby is large

 - The baby is not in the best position for delivery